Language Models can Infer Action Semantics for Symbolic Planners from Environment Feedback

-\paragraph{Random sampler.} To compare the LLM sampler with a random one, we assess the random sampler's performance, which samples $v$ actions per trajectory.
-The random sampler also takes the solver information as input, \textit{i.e.}, it starts from the longest candidate trajectory if available.
-Random sampler can also take advantage of prospection.
+\paragraph{Random sampler.} We create an ablated \ourmethodshort that randomly samples $v$ actions per trajectory from the longest candidate trajectory, if available, from the symbolic solver during each iteration.
+This random sampler ablation can also take advantage of the prospection module.